Johboh/HomeAssistantEntities/README.md

 Home Assistant has a well defined way of defining sensors and actuators using MQTT.
 This library register a device with one or mulitple sensors and provide a way to publish new values for them, as well as listen for commands from Home Assistant.

 ### Currently supported sensors*
-- Atmospheric Preassure (hPa)
+- Atmospheric Preassure (cbar, bar, hPa, mmHg, inHg, kPa, mbar, Pa, psi)
 - Boolean
-- Binary sensor (Generic sensor, with any supported [device class](https://www.home-assistant.io/integrations/binary_sensor/#device-class))
+- Binary sensor (Generic sensor, with any supported [device class](https://www.home-assistant.io/integrations/binary_sensor/#device-class) using a device class from [HaDeviceClasses.h](./src/entities/HaDeviceClasses.h))
 - Brightness (%)
 - Carbon Dioxide (ppm)
 - Door (open/closed)